What is the Future of Supply Chain Management?

 I get excited about predicting the failure of the supply chain, which forces a behavior where I can change the eventual outcome.
 When you know what is likely to happen and how it will affect your supply chain network, you can start taking steps to address problems earlier.
 After all, the most valuable currency in supply chain is time.
 Or—for that matter—time is the most valuable commodity, period.

 Having visibility of today's problems is too late.
 The goal is to create visibility into the future with predictive modeling of supply networks and be able to get the most effective results and responses based on this modeling and the architecture of the supply network.
 At all times, we need to be able to evaluate the current situation, and once we're past the crisis, be able to determine how fast we responded and how long it took to recover and thrive.
 An intelligent digital supply chain (IDSC) solution has to address that problem.
 Geography and capacity play a factor, but there more considerations.

-It is critical to stop looking at the supply chain as a whole and instead examine the individual nodes of a supply chain.
+It is critical to stop looking at the global supply chain as a whole and instead examine the individual nodes of a supply chain.
 When someone says, "On average, my supply chain is low-risk," they're probably overlooking a node that performs with high volatility and is likely to shut down the low-risk supply chain.
 A strong IDSC system can identify the nodes that have the biggest risks because of the multiple types of exposure, such as government, other customers, other industries and accompanying risks.